 - Tulane places serious emphasis on community service and social justice as the first research university in the country to include a service requirement in its undergraduate curriculum.
 If you care about channeling your studies and research towards bettering your community, Tulane is the place for you!
 (And if you think you have already demonstrated exemplary commitment to community service, you should consider applying to Tulane’s Community Service Fellowship.)

 - Tulane’s pre-professional programs are fantastic.
-In addition to being pre-law, you can also be several different types of pre-med, including pre-vet and pre-dental.
+In addition to being pre-law, you can also select from several different types of pre-med programs, including pre-vet and pre-dental.

 - The Tulane School of Architecture shot to global prominence for its work in the wake of hurricanes Katrina and Rita.
 Its experimental program URBANbuild uses the city of New Orleans as a veritable laboratory to test new architectural methods and cutting edge designs.

 - Tulane makes the most of its location in fantastic New Orleans, a port city that offers unique learning opportunities because of its rich mix of French, African American, Native American, and Creole cultures.

 - That, and its social scene is vibrant and outstanding.
 The Mardi Gras celebration each year is a blast, and Tulanians have their own traditions in addition to the city’s: they throw beads into a certain tree that sits on the Gibson Quad.